Farm Shop Manager, Head Milker, Sour Cream and Butter Enthusiast

 Every dairy farm needs a retired dairy farmer, and Ken is ours.
 When the hay is ready to be mown and baled, when equipment is down, or just when we dig ourselves in too deep to dig ourselves out, Ken is there for us.
 Ken and his wife Barb have taught us that in the end, the take-home prize is the loyalty and companionship, the rhythm of the work, and the ability to laugh at the unbelievable absurdity of it all.

-Phil is a retired high school teacher, and thanks to that 30 year career, has not only a sense of humor about everything, but the astonishing patience that comesfrom years of exposure to teenage shenanigans and brilliance.
+Phil is a retired high school teacher, and thanks to that 30 year career, has not only a sense of humor about everything, but the astonishing patience that comes from years of exposure to teenage shenanigans and brilliance.
 So while Phil would probably prefer to be spending his retirement skiing, canoeing, and taking long-distance bike rides, he's driving truckloads of yogurt and milk around western mass two days a week.
 Partly because he thinks it's fun.
-Partly because he gets to hang out with Faye (they come in and help each other with their jobs - it's very sweet).
-But we suspect that it's mostly because it makes Faye think he's not spending his whole retirement goofing off.
+Partly because he gets to ride his bike up 1000' in elevation to get to work.
+But we suspect that it's mostly because it makes his wife Faye think he's not spending his whole retirement goofing off.